spirit01/ensemble-fit_docker_version/README.rst

 - -method choose method for testing, method must be ON in config.ini

- Example below makes set from 10 structures and choose 4 of them to makes a mix curve.
+ Example below makes set of 10 structures and chooses 4 of them to make a mix curve.
 This process is repeated three times.
 Experimental file for adderror is in /home/ensemble-test/experimental_data/exp.dat.
-Outpud is saved in results.
-This directory have had to exist before running script.
+Output is saved in results.
+This directory has to exist before running script.

 - /home/ensemble-test/src/saxs_experiment -d /home/ensemble-test/foxs_curves/ -n 10 -k 5 -r 3 --experimentdata /home/ensemble-test/experimental_data/exp.dat --output /home/ensemble-test/results/ --preserve --verbose 3 --tolerance 1

 Run several methods
 -------------------
-run_script_ensemble can runs all method and compares results, results are collected in a logs files
+run_script_ensemble can run all methods and compares results, results are collected in a logs files

 Technical Parametrs
 -------------------
-Testing script use python3-3.6.6-1
+Testing script uses python3-3.6.6-1

 Parametrs for script
 --------------------